Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

+\paragraph{Application to the type theory.} We now come back to \(\Syn{\Glob}\), and consider extensions along the disk functor \(D^{\bullet} : \op\G \to \Syn{\Glob}\).
+Up to equivalence of Theorem~\ref{thm:syn-glob}, this functor is the Yoneda embedding, so it is fully faithful, and its nerve is the functor \(V\) defined in \secr{syn-glob}, which associates to each context the globular set of its variables.
+By Theorem~\ref{thm:syn-glob}, this functor is an equivalence of categories \(\op{\Syn{\Glob}} \isoto \FinGSet\), hence it sends limits onto colimits.
+Given a category \(\C\) and a functor \(F : \op\G\to \C\) we denote its nerve \(T_{F}\), and in the case where \(\C\) is a category with families, this functors gives a class of terms. \begin{thm} Consider a finitely complete category $\C$ together with a functor $F : \op\G\to\C$, then the following pair of functors defines an equivalence of categories

-\end{thm} \begin{proof} First note that Lemma~\ref{lemma:ran-extension} shows that for any functor $F:\op\G\to\C$, we have a natural transformation $\Ran_{D^\bullet}F\circ D^\bullet \simeq F$.
-Conversely, we show that there is a natural isomorphism $\Ran_{D^\bullet}F\circ D^\bullet \simeq F$, \ie that every functor preserving the finite limits is isomorphic to the Kan extension of its restriction.
-First note that by Lemma~\ref{lemma:ran-extension} shows that $F$ and $\Ran_{D^\bullet}F\circ D^\bullet$ coincide on all the disk object.
-Moreover, any object $\GG$ is a finite limit of disk object, by Theorem~\ref{thm:syn-glob} along the fact that every presheaf is a colimit of representable.
-Since both $F$ and $\Ran_{D^\bullet}F\circ D^\bullet$ coincide on disk objects and preserve the finite limit, they coincide on $\GG$, hence they are naturally isomorphic. \end{proof}
+\end{thm} \begin{proof} Since \(\C\) is finitely complete, the right Kan extension exists.
+Lemma~\ref{lemma:ran-extension} shows that for any functor $F:\op\G\to\C$, we have a natural transformation $\Ran_{D^\bullet}(F\circ D^\bullet)\circ D^{\bullet} \isoto F\circ D^{\bullet}$.
+Conversely, we show that there is a natural isomorphism $\Ran_{D^\bullet}(F\circ D^\bullet) \isoto F$, \ie that every functor preserving finite limits is isomorphic to the Kan extension of its restriction.
+Lemma~\ref{lemma:ran-extension} shows that $F$ and $\Ran_{D^\bullet}(F\circ D^\bullet)$ coincide on all the disk objects.
+Moreover, any object $\GG$ is a finite limit of disk objects, by Theorem~\ref{thm:syn-glob} alongside with the fact that every presheaf is a colimit of representables.
+Since both $F$ and $\Ran_{D^\bullet}(F\circ D^\bullet)$ coincide on disk objects and preserve finite limits, they coincide on $\GG$, hence they are naturally isomorphic. \end{proof} Considering the Kan extension of the disk \(D^{\bullet} : \op\G\to \Syn{\Glob}\) along itself, this theorem implies that \(\Ran_{D^{\bullet}}{D^{\bullet}}\) is the identity functor.
+Lemma~\ref{lemma:ran-V} then states that $\Syn{\Glob}(\GG,\GD) \isoto \widehat{\G}(V\GD,V\GG)$, that is, substitutions from $\GG$ to $\GD$ are given by the data of a variable of $\GG$ for every variable of $\GD$ in a way that is compatible with the source and targets.
+In~\secr{catt} we present a type theory whith term constructors, for which a substitution associates a term to every variable.
+We discuss a of a way to generalize this result to that theory in \secr{algebraic-transformations-and-substitutions}.
+Note that Theorem~\ref{thm:syn-glob} characterizes the syntactic category \(\Syn{\Glob}\) as the opposite of finite globular sets.
+Since all the representable disks \(D^{n}\) are themselves finite, the finite globular sets are exactly the universal cocompletion of the category \(\G\) by finite colimits and Theorem~\ref{thm:universal-completion} is the universal property of this characterization.
+This is a standard construction (see for instance~\cite[Theorem 5.37]{kelly1982basic}), but the tools that we have introduced serve as preparatory work for the study of the models of \CaTT.

-\paragraph{Models of the theory $\Glob$} The models of the type theory $\Glob$ are now easily characterized using all the tools we have introduced so far. \begin{thm} The models of the theory $\Glob$ are the globular sets.
-More precisely there is an equivalence of categories
+\paragraph{Models of the theory $\Glob$.} We can now characterize the models of the type theory \(\Glob\).
+This characterization of the models relies the following lemma